ipr-cnrs/arpwatch/README.md

 * Install needed packages to provide `arpwatch` service.
 * Manage `arpwatch` configuration (/etc/arpwatch.conf).
 * Allow to set the user that run Arpwatch.
+* Allow to set arguments to pass Arpwatch service.
 * Ensure `arpwatch` service is enabled and started.
 * Ensure to restart `arpwatch` service if configuration changed.